eddiechristian/rust-logging/CACHE_ITERATION_GUIDE.md

-# Device Cache Iteration Guide
+# Device Cache Iteration and Deletion Guide

-This guide demonstrates how to work with the DEVICE_CACHE (a `LockFreeHashMap`) using both threading and async approaches.
+This guide demonstrates how to work with the DEVICE_CACHE (a `DashMap`) using both threading and async approaches, with comprehensive support for iteration and conditional deletion.

 ## Overview

-The `DEVICE_CACHE` is implemented using `lockfreehashmap::LockFreeHashMap` which provides thread-safe, lock-free operations.
-However, it has some limitations:
+The `DEVICE_CACHE` is implemented using `dashmap::DashMap` which provides excellent thread-safe, concurrent operations with full iteration support:

-- **No direct iteration support**: The crate doesn't provide easy ways to iterate over all entries
+- **Full iteration support**: Easy iteration over all entries with `.iter()` and `.iter_mut()`
-- **Requires Guard objects**: All operations need a `Guard` obtained via `pin()`
-- **Individual operations only**: Best suited for key-based get/set/remove operations
+- **Simple API**: No complex guard objects or special APIs required
+- **High performance**: Lock-free operations with excellent concurrent performance
+- **Conditional deletion**: Rich support for removing entries based on various criteria

 ## Implementation